VirulentArc/ScriptCards/Spell Book Manager/readme.md

 The GM can add custom class names from the settings menu.

-Use this if your game has a homebrew class, a sheet class name that is not part of the default class list, or a subclass that should have its own spell source assignments.
+Use this if your game has a homebrew class, a sheet class name that is not part of the default class list, or a subclass that should have its own spell mule assignments.

 Custom class entries are matched against the class and subclass names on a character's sheet.
-If the custom entry matches either a character's class or subclass, Spell Book Manager applies the source assignments for that custom entry to that character.
+If the custom entry matches either a character's class or subclass, Spell Book Manager applies the mule assignments for that custom entry to that character.

-For example, if the GM adds a custom class named `Eldritch Knight`, then assigns a spell source to Eldritch Knight, characters with Eldritch Knight as their subclass can inherit that source assignment the same way a character inherits assignments from a matching class name.
+For example, if the GM adds a custom class named `Eldritch Knight`, then assigns a spell mule to Eldritch Knight, characters with Eldritch Knight as their subclass can inherit that mule assignment the same way a character inherits assignments from a matching class name.

 ![Custom classes](images/custom_classes.png)